 In this paper, we propose CoCo, a coherenceenhanced contrastive learning model for MGT detection.
 We construct a novel coherence graph from document and implement a MoCo-based contrastive learning framework to improve model performance in low-resource setting.
 An innovative encoder composed of relation-aware GCN and attention LSTM is designed to learn the coherence representation from coherence graph which is further incorparated with sequence representation of document.
 To alleviate the effect of unnecessary easy samples, we propose an improved contrastive learning loss to force the model to pay more attention to hard negative samples.
-We evaluate our method on MGT datasets generated by GROVER, GPT-2, and GPT-3, respectively, in both lowresource and high-resource settings.
-CoCo outperforms Transformer-based methods and contrastivelearning-based methods on all datasets and both settings.
+CoCo outperforms all detection tasks generated by GROVER, GPT-2, and GPT-3.5, respectively, in both low-resource and high-resource settings.